 She’d found her calling and began obsessively researching recipes in the Reading Room at the British Museum.
 This would lead to a job preparing food for studio photography and, in 1969, a position as cookery writer for the Daily Mirror.
 Just two years later she published her first book, How to Cheat at Cooking.

-Her TV career began shortly afterwards when she became the resident cook on BBC East’s Look East.
+Delia’s first brush with television success came when she was working as an assistant on a food advertisement shoot.
+Someone dropped a pie right before the shoot, and she offered to make the new one.
+Her TV career began shortly afterwards, and she became the resident cook on BBC East’s Look East.
 In 1973 she landed her own show, Family Fare, accompanied by a book of the same name.
 She would go on to publish one or two cookery books a year until 1980.

 Delia Smith’s Christmas was a seminal moment in British television — and is still shown every yuletide season.
 The accompanying book flew off the shelves.
 For several Christmases in a row you’d have struggled to find a British dinner table not graced by one of Delia Smith’s recipes.

 That was followed by Delia Smith’s Summer Collection before Delia Smith’s Winter Collection smashed records in 1995.
 It became the fastest selling book ever, won the British Book of the Year award, and earned her fans across the Atlantic.
 That year she was also awarded an OBE.
 (She was appointed CBE 14 years later.)

 A keen football fan, Delia Smith became co-director of Norwich City F.C. in 1996.
 That was followed by a hit book and TV series, Delia’s How to Cook, but she officially retired from television in 2003, unwilling to compromise her educational style in an era when viewers demanded cooking shows focus on entertainment.